Permafrost/TundraTN/README.md

     * `$content.type` is the MIME media type that describes the format of the parsed content.

+    * `$namespaces` is the list of XML namespace prefixes and URIs declared on the associated document type and used when parsing the content.

     * `$schema` is an optional output that specifies the fully-qualified name of the document reference (for XML) or flat file schema (for Flat Files)